hms-dbmi-cellenics/cellenics-utils/README.md

 Removes a staging environment.
 You must specify the sandbox ID of the staging environment deployed previously from [here](https://github.com/biomage-ltd/iac/tree/master/releases/staging).
 Then, run

-    python3 biomage unstage my-sandbox-id
+    biomage unstage my-sandbox-id

-to remove your deployment.
+to remove your deployment and delete staged environment.

-#### *removing staging resources*

-Isolated staging environments copies files and records to create a scoped staging environment.
-Sometimes, staging fails, leaving orphaned copied files and records in database.
-To clean up these files and records, run

-    python3 biomage unstage my-sandbox-id --resources-only

-To manually delete files and records, look through all `*-staging` DynamoDB tables and S3 buckets for records and files prefixed with `my-sandbox-id`.

 ### experiment

 Manages experiment's data and configuration.
 See `biomage experiment --help` for more details.